Course Offerings: Guelph

 CHEM 712/7120 - X-Ray Crystallography

-Semester: Winter 2025 Professor: D. Soldatov | Discipline: Inorganic | Campus: Guelph
+Semester: Fall 2025 Professor: D. Soldatov | Discipline: Inorganic | Campus: Guelph

 Introduction into chemical crystallography and X-ray diffraction (XRD) analysis.
 The course provides basic theoretical background for understanding crystal structures and other XRD data reported in the literature and databases.
-The course also covers theoretical and practical aspects of the XRD analysis, including interaction of X-rays with matter, theoretical description of diffraction, experimental methods, instrumentation, preparation of samples, and the usage of software. ...
+The course also covers theoretical and practical aspects of the XRD analysis, including interaction of X-rays with matter, theoretical description of diffraction, experimental methods, instrumentation, preparation of samples, and the usage of ...

 CHEM 720/7200-01 - Electroanalysis at the Nanoscale

-Semester: Fall 2024 Professor: A. Chen | Discipline: Analytical | Campus: Guelph
+Semester: Fall 2025 Professor: A. Chen | Discipline: Analytical | Campus: Guelph

 This course will introduce fundamentals of electrode kinetics, reaction mechanisms and electrochemical methods.
 Electroanalytical techniques and their roles in modern analytical chemistry will be surveyed.
 The development of nanomaterial-based electrochemical sensor and biosensor in medical, pharmaceutical, environmental and food safety applications will be explored. ...